 2.1 Ensure a seamless online experience for students

-The University has initiated a process of overhauling these IT services, referred to collectively as “Students Information System”, with the objective of considerably facilitating and enriching the student experience.
-In the long term, students will connect to a unified and coherent digital service from which they can access various important resources and initiate administrative procedures.
-This redesign will also benefit the University's various administrative departments and faculties, which will be able to more easily manage admissions, the scheduling of classes and exams, and the communication of marks to students.
-It is also an important opportunity to offer new services to users and coordinate this project with the tools and other media used by students, such as the UNIGE Mobile App.
-This action also targets the consolidation of online learning platforms, the real-time dissemination of courses, as well as the generalization of online exams.
+Currently, students benefit from a wide range of digital tools that allow them to register at the University, consult their schedules or register for exams.
+For the most part, these tools have been developed one after the other and their interdependence could be improved.
+The institution has begun the process of overhauling these IT services with the objective of considerably simplifying and enriching the student experience (SI-student).
+Ultimately, students will connect to a unified and consistent service from which they can access various important information and initiate administrative procedures.
+The redesign will also benefit various administrative services and University faculties, which will be able to more simply manage admissions, course and exam scheduling, and the communication of grades to students.
+It is also an important opportunity for offering new services to users and for coordinating this project with the tools and other media used by students, such as the UNIGE mobile app.
+The consolidation of online teaching platforms, the real-time delivery of courses, and the generalization of online exams are also concerned.

 2.2 Expand the services offered by the University mobile app

-UNIGE has created a free mobile App that already offers several practical features for the daily life of students.
-For example, everyone can access, from their mobile phone, the level of occupancy of libraries or the schedules of conferences in different sites of the campus.
+The University has created a free mobile app that already offers several practical features for the daily life of students.
+For example, everyone can use their cellphone to access the rate of attendance of the libraries or to consult the schedules of conferences given in the various buildings.

 2.4 Accelerate the digitalization of administrative processes

-Other promising technologies, such as blockchain, will also be tested and analyzed to provide electronic certification services, for example for degrees.
-The Rectorate will also make proposals for other processes that can be digitalized, such as the management of employee reimbursement claims, the management of scholarships, the rental of student housing, the management of IT assets and of consumables in scientific laboratories.
+Other promising technologies, such as blockchain, could also be tested and analyzed for providing electronic certification services, for example for diplomas.
+The Rectorate will also make proposals for other processes for which dematerialization is desirable, such as the management of employees’ reimbursement claims, the management of scholarships and student housing rentals, the management of the institution’s IT assets and the management of scientific laboratory consumables.

 2.5 Reinforce cybersecurity measures for the University